Multi-SSH Key Manager

 ./ssh-manager.sh create foo@bar.com

-This will generate a new passwordless RSA 4096 bit key pair to use when SSHing into the bar.com server as the foo user.
-The create method can be passed a number of flags, for example if we want to add a passphrase for the key just use the --passwd flag and you will be asked for a passphrase.
-Or use --comment "Descriptive key comment" to add a comment to the key.
+The create method can be passed a number of flags, for example if we want to add a passphrase for the key just use the

 Removing A Key

-You can securly remove any keys with:
+You can securely remove any keys with:

 ./ssh-manager.sh remove foo@bar.com

-By default the remove method will try and use the shred command when deleting key files but will fall back to rm if shred can't be found.
+command when deleting key files but will fall back to rm

 Listing Keys